iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 })();
 ```

-First off, yes we are putting an li element in a div without a _ul_ or _ol_ element.
+First off, yes we are putting an _li_ element in a _div_ without a _ul_ or _ol_ element.
 Later on this will be changing.
-Take a heap snapshot.
+Take another heap snapshot.

 ![heap snapshot 2](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot2.png)